Monthly Archives: February 2012

 Dancing (about our memories).

-In this frame, they exist perpetually in motion, yet perpetually frozen in time.
+In this frame, they exist perpetually in motion, but frozen in time.

 We often review the images of our memories this way… in stop-start sequences.
-Each frame conjured from the darkest recesses of our minds, simultaneously blurry-and-sharp, complete-and-incomplete, and… out of sequence.
+Some frames are conjured from the darkest recesses of our minds — simultaneously blurry-and-sharp, complete-and-incomplete, and often… out of sequence.

 (please click on the image to view)